 The hotel is literally in city centre of Guadalajara.
 The surrounding area is absolutely ghetto, and this is not easy to miss.
 The hotel itself is modern.
 I did enjoy the decor of the hotel, it's clever.
 The staff did its job and was able to accommodate requests very easily.
 As for the room, it was clean, except for the sheets, they could use some more bleach because even though they smelled clean, you could see stains here and there.
 The bed was a bit hard.
 As for the bathroom, some steel components are mildly rusted, and could use some touch ups.

-Traveller from US
+Traveller from San Diego, CA

-Traveller from US
+Traveller from CA

 Located in Downtown Guadalajara, this hotel is steps from Palacio de Gobierno, Metropolitan Cathedral, and Plaza de Armas …More

 Founded by the Spanish in 1542, Guadalajara is rich in culture and history.
 Home to numerous colonial buildings, museums, parks, theaters, and churches, the city is also the birthplace of mariachi music and tequila.
 Attractions include Mercado Libertad, said to be the largest indoor market in Latin America, and the resplendent Teatro Degollado, which opened in 1866.